ubccr/xdmod/docs/shredder.md

 Log Format
 ----------

-You must specify the format of the log files you are shredding.
-This is dependant on the resource manager you use.
+You must specify the format of the log files to be shredded.
+For HPC job accounting data, the format depends upon the resource manager; for Cloud data the format should match that of the event logs.

+Jobs:

 For [TORQUE and OpenPBS][pbs] use `pbs`, for [Sun Grid Engine][sge] use `sge`, for [Univa Grid Engine 8.2+][uge] use `uge`, for [Slurm][] use `slurm` and for [LSF][] use `lsf`.